 We are all many things.
-Being a street photographer and documentary filmmaker are two main focuses which are partially my hobbies and partially my professions.
-However, before either of those things I am a student of life.
+Being a documentary photographer and filmmaker are two main focuses which are partially my hobbies and partially my professions.
+However, before either of those things, I am a student of life.
 Anyone who's curious about the nature of existence is one as well.
-All of those who are inquisitive, introspective, and curious are students and will always be students, no matter what level of mastery in specific area is achieved, they will always be students when it comes to this thing call life because in reality, next to no one knows what life is really all about.
-The ancients studied this in the past just like those inquisitive ones do now, and this study of the student is not only passed on by occasional and rare wise elders but is self taught by the autodidact.
-The most important thing to emphasize though is that weather your teacher is someone else or yourself or both, by you always being inquisitive, you never stop learning, hence never stop being that student who's constantly asking questions of those around them, not conforming to the old patterns of old ways of doing and being, but most importantly always asking inside yourself why?
+All of those who are inquisitive, introspective, and curious are students and will always be students, no matter what level of mastery in a specific area is achieved, they will always be students when it comes to this thing call life because in reality, next to no one knows what life is really all about.
+The ancients studied this in the past just like those inquisitive ones do now, and this study of the student is not only passed on by occasional and rare wise elders but is self-taught by the autodidact.
+The most important thing to emphasize though is that whether your teacher is someone else or yourself or both, by you always being inquisitive, you never stop learning, hence never stop being that student who's constantly asking questions of those around them, not conforming to the old patterns of old ways of doing and being, but most importantly always asking inside yourself why?

 Many of the things I share, I do because they help me learn.
 They act as both a journal as to what I've put out and a barometer to look back on and know where I’ve been.
-But I know next to nothing like the rest of us because I doubt to ever claim to be a wise spiritual philosopher but more a student of life.
+But I know next to nothing like the rest of us because I doubt to ever claim to be a wise spiritual philosopher or expert occultist or esotericist but more a student of life.
 It's very healthy to never think you've reached the mountaintop.
 To stay humble and to always continue to look up and out for the mystery that lies ahead.
 So anything I say in the future can be looked back on as being mostly on the ball but perhaps some small percentage of what was conveyed at the time maybe missed the mark a bit.
 Hence why I sometimes will give a disclaimer that everything shared is “at my current level of understanding”.
 Which is okay because I'm not a guru nor a scholar either, but a student.

 So things don't have to be perfect, none of these essays are perfect, they are always in motion, in development, any praise or criticism received is fair enough and is being sent from neophyte to adept and there are always more rungs to the ladder of learning.
 That ladder of education, not schooling but education.

-Life is a beautiful thing and to have 100 good years in corporal for may be there to be a gift give to each of us for that learning.
-Because learning is growing and mistakes and "failures" are also leaning.
+Life is a beautiful thing and to have 100 good years in corporal form may be there to be a gift give to each of us for that learning.
+Because learning is growing and mistakes and "failures" are also learning.
 So don’t be afraid to take on a task knowing it won’t be perfect, everything is in motion and is a work in progress.
 And mistakes are those bumps in the road which must be gone over to continue that motion because you either win or you learn.